Blind Defense

 3. Mix occasional 3-bets to remain unpredictable and punish hyper-aggressive stealers.

-Adjustments by opponent type and position Versus aggressive stealers in the small blind or late seats, widen your defense and add extra calls and occasional re-raises to deny easy profits.
+Adjustments by opponent type and position.
+Versus aggressive stealers in the small blind or the late seats, widen your defense and add extra calls and occasional re-raises to deny easy profits.
 Versus a tight, deep-stacked opener, play more selectively and favor hands that perform better out of position post-flop, like strong broadways and medium pairs.
-Stack depth matters: with shallow stacks prefer binary decisions-fold or shove/3-bet-since post-flop maneuvering shrinks.
-With deep stacks favor speculative calls to leverage implied odds and post-flop skill.
+Stack depth matters: with shallow stacks, prefer binary decisions (fold or shove/3-bet), since post-flop maneuvering room shrinks.
+With deep stacks, favor speculative calls that lean on implied odds and post-flop skill.

 Postflop plans from the big blind Decide your post-flop line before you call pre-flop: will you pursue value, bluff-catch, or fold to pressure?

-• If the in-position opponent checks the flop, you can seize initiative on certain turns with polarized bets-small bluffs or big value bets.
-For example, call 98s versus a late open; flop J-7-3 rainbow; raiser checks-take the turn lead when a harmless card appears.
+• If the in-position opponent checks the flop, you can take the lead on certain turns with polarized bets, small bluffs or big value bets.
+For example, call 98s versus a late open; flop J-7-3 rainbow; raiser checks; take the turn lead when a harmless card appears.

 • Read board texture: connected and suited boards favor your speculative holdings; dry boards favor the raiser’s value hands, so be cautious with marginal holdings.

-Advanced tactics and pitfalls to avoid Tactical plays-check-raises, donk-bets (betting into the bettor), and occasional overbets-work only when your range supports them.
+Advanced tactics and pitfalls to avoid.
+Tactical plays like check-raises, donk-bets (betting into the bettor), and occasional overbets only work when your range supports them.
 Don’t forfeit the blind too easily; your forced investment makes many hands cheaper to continue.
-Equally, avoid over-defending with pure junk-habitual over-calling loses chips against focused aggression.
-Balance aggression and caution to remain unexploitable while extracting value.
+Equally, avoid over-defending with pure junk; habitual over-calling loses chips fast against focused aggression.
+Mix aggression and caution to stay hard to read while still extracting value.

 • Defend the big blind regularly but selectively; include broadways, suited connectors, and pairs.